-Rise in Trojan apps highlights need for mobile device security
+Rise of Trojan apps highlights mobile device security

 The latest research suggests the need for major improvements in the way we secure mobile devices.